 - Mainly Windows: Virus scanners, internet security programs and tweaking tools can interfere with the installation of the eLicenser software and drivers by blocking system folders and files.
 Please disable these applications during the installation.

-- Windows: Verify if a chipset driver update is available from the manufacturer of your mainboard/computer to make sure the USB controller works optimally with your operating system.
-If you are not sure where to find chipset driver updates for your computer, contact your dealer or the manufacturer of your computer or have a look at the manual of the mainboard.
+- Windows: Verify if a chipset driver update is available from the manufacturer of your motherboard/computer to make sure the USB controller works optimally with your operating system.
+If you are not sure where to find chipset driver updates for your computer, contact your dealer or the manufacturer of your computer, or have a look at the manual of the motherboard.